 A study by the Association of Certified Fraud Examiners (ACFE) found that businesses lose an estimated 5% of their revenue annually to fraud, with invoice fraud being one of the most common schemes.
-This highlights the importance of checking all received invoices for accuracy before payment is permitted.
+This highlights the importance of verifying the accuracy of all received invoices before payment is made.

 What Is Two-Way Matching?

-Two-way matching, also known as purchase order matching or line item matching, is a process that checks for discrepancies between the invoice and the purchase order (PO), comparing specific details on both documents within the invoice processing function.
+Two-way matching, also known as invoice matching, purchase order matching, or line item matching, is a process that checks for discrepancies between the invoice and the purchase order (PO), comparing specific details on both documents within the invoice processing function.
 Only once this step is completed is the invoice approved, paid, or denied.

 If the two documents don’t align, the invoice is held without being paid until mistakes are addressed or corrected.